bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux
 =============

-~+Bedrock Linux~x lets users manage their own linux blend on their computers, usually by installing packages from already existing linux distributions.
+~+Bedrock Linux~x lets users manage their own linux distro-blend on their computers, usually by installing packages from readily existing linux distributions.
 * Runs a linux system that gets assembled from multiple filesystem roots.
 * Integrates typically incompatible components into one largely cohesive system.